z0sun/Deployment7/Deployment-instructions.md

 </p>

 ## Deployment Instructions:
-1. Create a new Banking App image and push it to Docker Hub (Make sure you create and connect an RDS database to your app)
+1. Create a dockerfile of your Banking App and place it in your repository (Make sure you use the banking app connected to the RDS database)
 2. Change the following resources name tags or name values below:
 ```
 main.tf: